Skip to Content

 <version>

 Logs in to jbcli with your Harmony credentials.
-The host option required depends on the region (one of NA, EMEA, or APAC) that your organization is associated with (see Finding My Region).
+The host option required depends on the region (one of NA, EMEA, or APAC) that your organization is associated with (see Find my region).
 A message will confirm successful authentication.

 Use the option --password <myHarmonyPassword> to pass your password on the command line: